 Drupal Cache

 On a live Drupal site, caching is turned on for anonymous visitors but when a person logs in caching is turned off.
 The site will load much more slowly which is a hassle for content editor but edits should be immediately viewable.
-After you log out, your changes may not be visible until the cache is cleared.

 Drupal also implements caching for aggregated lists of content, called “Views”.
 These are collections of content that meet specific requirements such as ‘all news articles,’ ‘the list of all staff pages’ or ‘the set of feature items on a homepage.’

 So that anonymous visitors can see the latest edits, the COFA Web team has tried to implement triggers that strategically clear cached content.
-For example, when page content is added, updated or deleted, it’s page cache will be removed from the Drupal cache.
+For example, when page content is added, updated or deleted, its page cache will be removed from the Drupal cache.
 Configuring this takes some fine-tuning, so let us know if your content is not available right away to the public.
 NOTE: These cache-clearing triggers only affect the Drupal cache, not the server cache discussed next.

 All Drupal cache is cleared once daily for all sites, in the middle of the night.